 Summer holiday equals play time with a capital P. But play doesnt always mean that a child is not learning.
 Experts say its important not to allow “brain slump” during the long summer holidays but does this have to mean little or no play??
 So an important question for parents this summer is “How to Ensure Your Child Plays, Have Fun and Learns this Summer? (more…)

-The children are on summer break , they are going to be spending a lot more unsupervised time at home with nannies, domestic helps, drivers, uncles, aunties and cousins.
-Have you spoken to them about sex education and protecting their bodies (more…)
+The long vacation is almost here , the kids are going to be spending more unsupervised time at home with nannies, domestic helps, drivers, uncles, aunts and cousins.
+Have you spoken to them about sex education and protecting their bodies? (more…)

 School is out, and summer holiday is here.
 Teachers and students are rejoicing while parents are almost indifferent about it .
 Lol.
 It’s probably time for parents to feel exactly what teachers feel; like how do you keep children busy for two months and still remain sane?